 Actors rehearse for months to learn their parts in the show.
 They must know their lines and be able to portray multiple characters.
 They must also be able to sing, dance and perform physical tricks and stunts.

 The Act!vated Actors, Dennis and Kimberly Goza have worked together producing theatre since 1988.
 On stage they are a whirlwind of action; incorporating a wide variety of performance art skills to entertain, educate and inspire.
 Off stage, Dennis writes the scripts and composes the music for the shows.
 Kimberly sews the pages for the giant book, makes the costumes, choreographs and directs.
-Since 1992, the husband and wife team, have driven across the continental U.S. 365 days a year in an RV calling wherever they park “home”.
+Since 1992, the husband and wife team have driven across the continental U.S. 365 days a year in an RV calling wherever they park “home”.

 The performers use American Sign Language in addition to voice to tell the stories on stage.
 Discuss American Sign Language with your students.
 What is it?
 Who uses it?

 Being a member of an audience is a shared experience.
 Laughing together and seeing a show as a group creates a social bond.
-Remind your students to be respectful of others by sitting flat on the floor so all can see and enjoy the play.

 Discuss and define theatre and the following terms: play, actor, costume, set, prop or property, stage, audience, pantomime, physical comedy